smcclennon/PYBY-Toolbox/README.md

-# Toolbox
+# Python Bypass Toolbox
-A collection of python scripts to bypass various blocks on locked down versions of Windows
+A collection of python scripts to bypass various blocks on locked down versions of Windows (such as work or school)

 These scripts are standalone, portable and don't require any extra pip packages that aren't already included in Python 3 for **Windows**